axem-solutions/dem/docs/development_environments.md

     axem has its own catalog, which is by default available for DEM.

 ## Development Platform
-The collection of the available catalogs and registries is the Development Platform.
-The users can install new Development Environments in a self-service manner, which are available in the Platform.
+The registries, the catalogs, and the development infrastructure make up a Development Platform.
+The users can install new Development Environments from the catalogs in a self-service manner.

 ![platform](wp-content/platform.png){: .center}